AUAP/AP2017/all_miniex/mini_ex6/mini_ex6.md

 4) Create a readme file and upload to the same mini_ex6 directory.
 The readme file should address the followings:
 - Give a title to your piece and describe your program with a screenshot.
+- What are the rules that you have employed in your program?
 - What constitutes generativity?
 - What is the aesthetics of generativity?